Posts Tagged ‘people’

 Fake iPhone

-First up we have a photo of a fake IPhone.
 Not a surprise really – fake copies of everything are available in China.
 The IPhone would be a prime target.
 With his ex-Microsoft connection, I wonder what Robert thinks of all the fake Microsoft software you can buy for under USD$1?

 I hope Robert enjoys his trip and posts some more photos of China.
 I also recommend you get over to his blog to read about his trip to China.

-Flickr Picks – Full Face Sun Visors In China
+Full Face Sun Visors

 Recently, egorick posted a picture of a cyclist wearing a full face sun visor: